An exclusive interview with triathlete Lucy Gossage

 Norseman is now just three weeks away so I’m gearing up for one of the toughest and most iconic Iron distance races in the world!

-Why Simplon
+Why SIMPLON

-You chose a Simplon road bike for your triathlons.
+You chose a SIMPLON road bike for your triathlons.
 Which one did you pick and why?

 I am so spoilt with my choice of bikes.
 I love racing on my MRT2 .
 It’s super comfortable and super fast.
 In Thailand I loaded up my Nexio with bike-packing bags.
 In Peru, much of the cycling was off-road, so I used my Inissio Crosser, which was just a dream to ride.
 This summer I’ve been doing lots of riding in the hills near where I live on my Pride, which is by far the nicest road bike I’ve ever ridden!

-Simplon bikes are perfect for smaller riders.
+SIMPLON bikes are perfect for smaller riders.
 The quality is exceptional and all of them have withstood the UK weather and road surfaces superbly.
 I just love them.

 It’s better to try and fail than to ask ‘what if?